 The community housing sector is a long standing and vital component of the Australian housing spectrum, alongside public housing and private housing.
 Social housing is an umbrella term that includes both public housing and community housing.
 It generally indicates housing that involves some degree of rental subsidy.
 In Victoria, public housing is managed by Homes Victoria.
 Community housing is owned or managed by non-government, not-for-profit, registered housing agencies like Housing Choices.

 As well as the State Government, the project is being developed in association with the City of Darebin and the Lord Mayor’s Charitable Foundation.
-The site is close to the Preston Library and a block away from the bustling High Street retail precinct.
-Preston Market and Preston train station are short walks away.
+The site is a block away from the bustling High Street retail precinct, and short walks from local markets and public transport.